We at iTexico follow lean principles to make our software development process as efficient as possible.

 We eliminate everything that is not adding value to your project.
 No matter whether it is unnecessary codes or unnecessary process repetitions, we identify the waste and eliminate it.

 Software development consists of many big and small tasks.
-Instead of simply optimizing each part by itself and hoping that the rest will magically optimize itself, we keep track of the whole picture and make sure that all parts interact flawlessly.
+Instead of merely optimizing each part by itself and hoping that the rest will magically tune itself, we keep track of the whole picture and make sure that all parts interact flawlessly.

 Sometimes you don’t exactly know what you want until it’s later in the game.
-We believe that better results will be achieved when decisions are made based on facts and not assumptions and that it’s better to remain flexible until the end of the software development process.
+We believe that better results are achieved when decisions are made based on facts and not assumptions and that it’s better to remain flexible until the end of the software development process.

 Shorter cycle times lead to higher quality.
 We fix bugs when they happen and thereby reduce the cycle time, as a part of lean principles.

 We work as a team and believe in the talent of our team members.
 Through our thorough recruitment process, we find the best talent, and we let them do what they do best.
 Instead of micromanaging our team, we believe that delegation allows us to create a better product in less time.